mattermost-community/focalboard/docs/dev-tips.md

 To start, add a breakpoint to `handleGetBlocks()` in `server/api/api.go`, then refresh the browser to see how data is retrieved.

-## Localization / Internationalization / Translation
+## Localization/Internationalization/Translation

 We use `i18n` to localize the web app.
 Localized string generally use `intl.formatMessage`.
 When adding or modifying localized strings, run `npm run i18n-extract` in `webapp` to rebuild `webapp/i18n/en.json`.

 Translated strings are stored in other json files under `webapp/i18n`, e.g. `es.json` for Spanish.